roee88/killercoda-scenario-istio/istio-kiali/traffic-mgmt.md

 ## 4. Traffic Shifting

-In the previous [Request Routing](#request-routing) step we have deployed two new versions of the *travels* service using the *travels-v2* and *travels-v3* workloads.
+In the previous [Request Routing](#request-routing) step we have deployed a new version of the *travels* service using the *travels-v2* workload.

 That scenario showed how Istio can route specific requests to specific workloads.
-It was configured such that each portal deployed in the *travel-portal* namespace (*travels.uk*, *viaggi.it* and *voyages.fr*) were routed to a specific *travels* workload (*travels-v1*, *travels-v2* and *travels-v3*).
+It was configured such that each portal deployed in the *travel-portal* namespace (*viaggi.it* and *voyages.fr*) were routed to a specific *travels* workload (*travels-v1* and *travels-v2*).

-This Traffic Shifting step will simulate a new scenario: the new *travels-v2* and *travels-v3* workloads will represent new improvements for the *travels* service that will be used by all requests.
+This Traffic Shifting step will simulate a new scenario: the new *travels-v2* workload will represent new improvements for the *travels* service that will be used by all requests.

-These new improvements implemented in *travels-v2* and *travels-v3* represent two alternative ways to address a specific problem.
-Our goal is to test them before deciding which one to use as a next version.
+These new improvements implemented in *travels-v2* represent an alternative way to address a specific problem.
+Our goal is to test the behavior of the new version.

-At the beginning we will send 80% of the traffic into the original *travels-v1* workload, and will split 10% of the traffic each on *travels-v2* and *travels-v3*.
+At the beginning we will send 80% of the traffic into the original *travels-v1* workload, and 20% of the traffic to *travels-v2*.

 ### 4.1.
 Use the Traffic Shifting Wizard on *travels* service

 ![Traffic Shifting Action](https://kiali.io/images/tutorial/05-03-traffic-shifting-action.png "Traffic Shifting Action")

-Create a scenario with 80% of the traffic distributed to *travels-v1* workload and 10% of the traffic distributed each to *travels-v2* and *travels-v3*.
+Create a scenario with 80% of the traffic distributed to *travels-v1* workload and 20% of the traffic distributed to *travels-v2*.

 ![Split Traffic](https://kiali.io/images/tutorial/05-03-split-traffic.png "Split Traffic")